-If a photo is a window into a family’s life, then a letter must be the door whereby you enter.
+If a photo is a window into a family’s life, then a letter is the door.
 This 1904 portrait of the Emma Woolley and Charles Rich Clark family is beautiful, but offers few clues about the challenges, personalities and relationships between these family members.

 Today, we transcribed a letter written by Emma Woolley to her husband Charles Rich Clark while he was away serving a church mission in 1892.
 In this letter we learn that Emma had a migraine, and that the oldest child, Marion, was the serious one who concerned himself with his mother’s help and offered a little prayer on her behalf.
 We learn that Vernon, the next oldest, was the silly one and said funny things that made his mother and neighbors laugh.
 We learned how devoted Emma is as a wife, managing the family accounts, nurturing sick children, doing laundry, and settling debts.
 She closes the letter saying,